jfogarty/mmeddle/docs/DEVELOPERS.md

 mMeddle is currently hosted at RedHat's OpenShift node.js service at [openShift/mmeddle](http://mmeddle-jfogarty.rhcloud.com/).
 This hosts a MongoDB database for the test service.
-This database is firewalled and cannot be accessed from outside.
+This database is firewalled and can't be accessed from outside, although you can ssh to the server and run the mongo cli from the shell.

 We are currently not automatically pushing *mMeddle* to the test service, so I do that when I'm happy with the current state of the build.
 At some point we can